JasonPollman/Dist.io/ReadMe.md

 tell(slave[0], slave[1], slave[3]).to('some task', 'my data', { /* meta data */ }).then(...)

 // If a slave doesn't "do" a task, or doesn't "define" it,
-// and error will be sent back in the response.
+// an error will be sent back in the response.
-// By default these are *not* errors, but ResponseErrors and will not be caught.
+// By default these are *not* considered "errors", but ResponseErrors and will not be caught.
 // For example...
 tell(slave[0]).to('do some undefined task', { data: 1234 }, { timeout: 5000 })
   .then(res => {